dustinfast/aeye_typer/README.md

 Device: Tobii 4L

 Device installation is handled by the docker build process but must be calibrated.
-Run `tobiiproeyetrackermanager` perform calibration.
+To do so, run `tobiiproeyetrackermanager`.

 #### EEG Installation